stayallive/wp-sentry/readme.txt

 `define( 'WP_SENTRY_ENV', 'production' );`

 == Filters ==
 This plugin provides the following filters to plugin/theme developers.
-For more information have a look at the README.md
+For more information have a look at the README.md file.

 Common to both trackers:
 - `wp_sentry_user_context`